J-DRD/SuperSlicer/README.md

 * `utils/`: various useful scripts
 * `src/libslic3r/`: C++ sources for libslic3r

+### New Workflow for add-velocity-extrusion Branch

+A new GitHub Actions workflow has been added to build the `add-velocity-extrusion` branch on push and pull request events.
+This workflow compiles the Windows x64 build and uploads the build artifacts.

+#### How to Trigger the Workflow

+The workflow is automatically triggered on push and pull request events for the `add-velocity-extrusion` branch.
+You do not need to manually trigger it.

+#### Where to Find the Build Artifacts

+After the workflow completes, the build artifacts can be found in the "Actions" tab of the GitHub repository.
+Navigate to the specific workflow run to download the artifacts.

 ## Licensing and attribution

 Slic3r is licensed under the _GNU Affero General Public License, version 3_.